A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-\begin{exmp} In this example we analyze effect of an eigenvalue with algebraic multiplicity $\kappa$ on the bounds $b_{1,j}$ and $b_{2,j}$.
-To this end, in this experiment we consider a $384\times 384$ matrix with an eigenvalue $\lambda = 0.0005$ with algebraic multiplicity $5$ in the lowest part of its spectrum.
+\begin{example} {\rm In this example we analyze effect of an eigenvalue with algebraic multiplicity $\kappa > 1$ on the two bounds we study.
+To this end, we consider a $384\times 384$ matrix with an eigenvalue $\lambda = 0.0005$ with algebraic multiplicity $5$ in the lowest part of its spectrum.
 The rest of eigenvalues are uniformly distributed between $0.065$ and $5.42$.

-Figure \ref{fig:ex_4.5} shows the block CG residual, and bounds $b_{1,j}$ and $b_{2,j}$.
-When in the parameter $k_1$ equals the block size $s$ (i.e., $k_1=s$) (see Figures \ref{fig:ex_4.5}(a) and \ref{fig:ex_4.5}(c)) the spectral bound $b_{2,j}$ (defined in (\ref{cota:experimentalJ}) with $\alpha_{m, k_1, k_2}$ introduced in Remark \ref{k-mutiplicity}) approximates adequately the behavior of the residual.
-On the other hand, if $ k_1$ is larger that the block size $s$ (see Figures \ref{fig:ex_4.5}(b) and \ref{fig:ex_4.5}(d)), then the bound capture the slop but is not sharp.
+Figure \ref{fig:ex_4.5} shows the block CG residual, the subspace bound $b_{1,j}$, and the residual bound~$b_{2,j}$.
+When the parameter $k_1 =s$, the block size (see Figures \ref{fig:ex_4.5}(a) and \ref{fig:ex_4.5}(c)), the spectral bound $b_{2,j}$ (defined in (\ref{cota:experimentalJ}) with $\alpha_{m, k_1, k_2}$ approximates adequately the behavior of the residual.
+On the other hand, if $ k_1 > s$ (see Figures \ref{fig:ex_4.5}(b) and \ref{fig:ex_4.5}(d)), then the bound captures the slope but it is far from sharp.
 In all cases the subspace bound $b_{1,j}$ approximates adequately the behavior of the residual.

 At this point, it is important to remark that the CG polynomial only captures one copy of the eigenvalue with multiplicity, but block CG can find up to $s$ copies in the case of repeated eigenvalues \cite{underwood}.
 This remark also applies for clustered eigenvalues.
 Hence, if $s = k_1 \leq \kappa $, block CG captures $s$ eigenvalues and the spectral bound $b_{2,j}$ which uses these $k_1=s$ eigenvalues approximates well the residual.
 However, if $s < k_1 \leq \kappa $, then the bound is expected to capture more eigenvalues than the block CG is able to capture, and consequently the approximation bound is not sharp.
 Note the different horizontal scales in Figures \ref{fig:ex_4.5}(c) and (d) for $s=4$, compared to that in Figures~\ref{fig:ex_4.5}(a) and (b) for $s=1$.